-On page 17, the application form describes that for all sites within 300 ft of shorefront land applicants are required to notify riparian landowners.
-This notification includes sending a copy of your application to all riparian property owners whose properties are within 300 ft.
+On page 17, the application form states that for all sites within 300 ft of shorefront land you are required to notify riparian landowners.
+This notification includes sending a copy of your application to all riparian owners whose properties are within 300 ft.
 Most likely all intertidal LPA applications will require riparian notifications.
-However, you can check your vicinity map to double check if it falls within 300 ft.
+However, you can check your vicinity map to be sure it falls within 300 ft.
+The PDF linked below describes the process to identify riparian ownership.